wp-plugins/facebook-comment-control/readme.txt

 * See who posted the comments
 * Display the overview for specific roles only
 * Write a message to the commentator

-= What the plugin cannot do (To-Do-List): =
-* Let you comment
+* Add a sidebar widget with the last 5 comments

-Special thanks go to: Gil Goldshlager, 'pingflood' & 'TH_Wesley  from the Facebook developers forum
+Special thanks go to: Gil Goldshlager, 'pingflood' & 'TH_Wesley'  from the Facebook developers forum

 == Installation ==